 Infographics began in the marketing industry rather than journalism and continue to evolve in style, popularity, and content over the years, including what represents an infographic.
 With competition from other forms of media content, infographics address the audience’s need for tangible information.
 Content marketing infographics are a reliable and profitable medium for businesses and organizations to communicate information.

-Infographics made their debut in 2008 and continue to grow in popularity to the point of overwhelming.
+Infographics made its debut in 2008 and continue to grow in popularity to the point of overwhelming.
 Infographics derive their value from the compelling way they simplify complex data and details for greater clarity.

-According to studies, people are 80 per cent more likely to read content with color images and view infographics 30 times more likely than text.
+According to studies, people are 80 percent more likely to read content with color images and view infographics 30 times more likely than text.
 Marketers and brands understand the power of infographics for content marketing, which is why they’re so popular.